Authors: Kitty van den Hoek and Hans Alderliesten

 1. Adopting the informal care role

 The (in)formal care role refers to the extent to which informal caregivers identify with providing care.
-Are they adopting the role?
+Are they adopting this role?
 Or do they only assume it partly?
 People who truly adopt their role will provide more hours of care.
 This may have a certain ‘draw effect’: once you start, it will increase and not (just) because the recipient is deteriorating.

 ‘An informal caregiver is caring for her roommate with dementia.
-She is a highly educated, sophisticated woman who has deliberately chosen to cohabitate with likeminded people in a former rectory in a rural area.
+She is a highly educated, sophisticated woman who has deliberately chosen to live together with likeminded people in a former rectory in a rural area.
 As it is, she and her elderly roommate who requires care are now the only ones left in a senior citizen’s flat in the village.
 It frustrates her that she can hardly open a book or newspaper as her roommate requires a lot of (also negative) attention.
 The informal caregiver does not literally express her difficulties with the ‘misfit’ between her expectations and reality, but she does admit to having mixed feelings.
 To be honest, she sometimes thinks things like: ‘I wished you would just leave’.
-Eventually, the care indication process for admittance has been initiated.’
+Eventually, the care indication process for admittance into residential care has been initiated.’

 2. Other responsibilities

 Here we refer to various other responsibilities like (volunteer) work, housekeeping, family.
 Studies by the Netherlands Social Research institute on time-budget have introduced the notion of ‘mandatory time’.
 This is the amount of time spent on things that also have to be done, in addition to care and support.

 Work and private life